Hearing Loss

 Signs of Hearing Loss

 Hearing loss often occurs gradually, over the course of a few years.
 If you have gradually lost your hearing over time, it can be hard to recognize the signs.
-Often times, a close friend or spouse will recognize the signs of hearing loss first.
+Often, a close friend or spouse will recognize the signs of hearing loss first.
 If you have experienced any of the following, then it is time to have your hearing checked.

 - Sounds seem muffled